Douglas TBD Devastator: Surviving aircraft

-There are no surviving aircraft in museums or private collections, nor are there any currently under restoration.
+No TBD’s survive in museums or private collections, nor are there any currently under restoration.
 However, below are eleven underwater aircraft that are known to exist and are the closest to a complete airframe.
-An expedition has been proposed to recover several TBDs from USS Lexington (CV-2).
+An expedition has been proposed to recover several TBDs from the wreck of the USS Lexington.
 Note that these aircraft exist in varying degrees of intactness due to circumstances of their loss and subsequent saltwater corrosion.
 For example, the pair at Jaluit, a shallow warm-water atoll, have reef creatures growing on their exteriors; several of those lost at Coral Sea have broken wings and fuselages due to avgas explosions and their free-fall to the deep sea floor.